 What is already known on this subject?
 In two or three sentences explain what the state of scientific knowledge was in this area before you did your study and why this study needed to be done.
 Be clear and specific.

 Life expectancy at birth is a measure of population health.
-Lifespan variation is a complementary measure, which should decrease as life expectancy increases.
+Lifespan variation is a complementary measure, which usually decreases as life expectancy increases except in wars.
 Recent years have seen the USA and the UK see falls and stalls in life expectancy at birth—were these preceded by changes in life disparity, and could this have therefore been detected earlier?

 What this study adds?
 Give a simple answer to the question “What do we now know as a result of this study that we did not know before?”.
 Be brief, succinct, specific, and accurate.
 You might use the last sentence to summarise any implications for practice, research, policy, or public health.